bryancatanzaro/nervana-lib-gpu-performance-preview/README.md

 kernels.
-The kernels use an underlying 16-bit representation used in a recent paper by Courbariaux et al.<sup>[1](#refs)</sup> from the Bengio lab, where they demonstrate that representations as low as 12 bits are sufficent for both learning and inference for several state-of-the-art deep networks.
+The kernels use an underlying 16-bit representation used in a recent paper by Courbariaux et al.<sup>[1](#refs)</sup> from the Bengio lab, where they demonstrate that representations as low as 12 bits are sufficient for both learning and inference for several state-of-the-art deep networks.

 We are releasing this library to solicit feedback for our full